microsoftgraph/msgraph-sdk-powershell/src/Security/v1.0/docs/Update-MgSecuritySubjectRightsRequest.md

 ```

 ### -Regulations
-List of regulations that this request will fulfill.
+List of regulations that this request fulfill.

 ```yaml
 Type: System.String[]